spatialcurrent/go-simple-serializer/README.md

 **CLI**

-The command line tool, `gss`, can be used to easily read convert data between formats.
+The command line tool, `gss`, can be used to easily convert data between formats.
 We currently support the following platforms.

 | GOOS | GOARCH |
 | ---- | ------ |